 02nd December 2019 | By Ray Tyler

 New transmission systems will emerge – Vehicles will be powered even more by a computer and the repairs to engine management systems will be more complex.
-This new computer technology will probably have re-generative braking, wherein the vehicle’s moving energy is turned into electricity to charge the battery.
+This new computer technology will probably have re-generative braking.
+The vehicle’s moving energy is turned into electricity to charge the battery.
 The motor or motors will become dynamos both braking the vehicle and re-charging the battery at the same time.
-It has already been mooted that each wheel will have its own controlled electric motor, eliminating altogether the need for transmission shafts.
+It has already been mooted that each wheel will have its own controlled electric motor.
+This will eliminate altogether the need for transmission shafts.

 With electric vehicles things should be easier, electric motors are more easily controlled than internal combustion engines.
 No fuel injection systems, or air control valves and so on – but there will need to be sophisticated software to monitor and regulate power to the electric motor(s), with inevitable regular software updates – which may not be provided free of charge.

 We have already experienced the situation of a faulty sensor that not only needed replacing but required a software upgrade that can only be carried out by the main dealer.